After decades of wandering in the wilderness, the children of Israel had finally stepped foot in the Promised Land.

 - “What do the poor, the hurting, and the lost mean to you?”

-Those twelve stones were more than a memorial.
-They were an ongoing opportunity to teach the next generation, “Here is what those stones mean to me.”
+Those twelve stones were so much more than a marker of an incredible moment in history.
+They provided an ongoing opportunity to teach the next generation, “Here is what those stones mean to me.
+Let me tell you what they ought to mean to you.”